The Palm Beach Story: Plot

-Only when Hackensacker hands the store manager a card telling him to charge it all to him is it revealed he is the third richest men in the world and owner of the Erl King, a fabulous yacht, which the twosome board for the final leg of the journey to Palm Beach.
+In the morning, Gerry learns that the Club's car has been disconnected due to their disorderly behavior, leaving her without her suitcase.
+As they disembark in Jacksonville, she accepts John's chivalrous offer to buy her an entire new wardrobe of haute couture and expensive jewelry, despite not knowing who he is.
+When John hands the store manager a card telling him to charge it all to him, Gerry is excited to discover that he is one of the richest men in the world.
+The pair then board his yacht to Palm Beach.

-Back in New York, the now despondent Tom receives the same kind of generous no-strings-attached charity from the Wienie King he had accused Gerry of trading sexual favors with, which helps clear his mind.
-The King encourages him to rent a plane, fly to Florida, and show up with a bouquet of roses to win back his bride.
+Meanwhile, in New York City, the now despondent Tom receives the same kind of charity from the Wienie King he had accused Gerry of trading sexual favors with, which helps clear his mind.
+The King encourages him to rent a plane, fly to Florida, and show up with roses to win back Gerry.

-Arriving in Palm Beach, Tom is directed to the dock and Hackensacker's yacht.
-There he sees the affectionate new couple aboard.
+Arriving in Palm Beach, Tom is directed to the dock and John's yacht.
+There, he sees the new couple aboard.
 Failing to run him off on shore, a flustered Gerry introduces Tom as her brother, Captain McGlue.
-Hackensacker's oft-married, man-hungry sister, Princess Centimillia (Mary Astor), is immediately smitten with Tom, dismissing her current lover, the bumbling Toto, by asking him to retrieve a handkerchief.
+John's sister, Princess Maud Centimillia, is smitten with Tom, dismissing her current lover, Toto, by asking him to retrieve a handkerchief.

-When Gerry tells Hackensacker, who is working his way to propose to her, that her "brother" is a partner with her husband in the same investment, Hackensacker agrees to back it, saying he likes the Captain and it will keep it "all in the family" once they are married.
+When Gerry tells John, who is working his way to propose to her, that her "brother" is a partner with her husband in the same investment, John agrees to back their plans for a suspended airport, saying he likes the Captain and it will keep it "all in the family" once they are married.

-Invited to stay at the Princess' estate, the Jeffers' couple valiantly try to maintain their farce – while Tom reluctantly wrangles to win Gerry back, and Gerry determinedly seeks to stick to her original plan.
-Until, to the strains of Hackensacker crooning "Goodnight Sweetheart" beneath their window, the couple end up romantically entangled just as they had their last night together.
+Invited to stay at the Hackensacker estate, Tom and Gerry maintain their farce—while Tom reluctantly wrangles to win Gerry back, and Gerry seeks to stick to her original plan.
+One evening, as John serenades Gerry underneath her balcony, she and Tom end up romantically entangled just as they had their last night together.

-Reunited and unmasked the next morning, they confess the ruse to the Hackensackers.
-After John agrees to finance Tom's invention as simply a "good investment", sans sentimentality, and Tom and Gerry are asked if they have a brother and a sister.
-They do...twins!

-There is an elaborate dual wedding, with Tom as best man and Gerry as matron of honor, John Hackensacker hand-in-hand with Gerry's sister and the Princess with Tom's brother.
-A title card tells us that they "lived happily ever after...or did they?", before credits roll.
+The next morning, Tom and Gerry confess the ruse to the Hackensackers.
+After John agrees to finance Tom's invention as a "good investment", sans sentimentality, John and Maud are overjoyed when they discover that Tom and Gerry have twin siblings.
+A dual wedding takes place, with Tom as best man and Gerry as matron of honor, John hand-in-hand with Gerry's sister and Maud with Tom's brother.